urlgrey/hsmm-pi/README.md

 HSMM-Pi
 =======

-HSMM-Pi is a set of tools designed to easily configure the Raspberry Pi to function as a High-Speed Multimedia (HSMM) or Broadband-Hamnet (BBHN) wireless node.
-HSMM and BBHN offer radio amateurs (HAMs) the ability to operate high-speed data networks in the frequencies shared with unlicenced users of 802.11 b/g/n networking equipment.
-HAMs can operate HSMM or BBHN at higher power with larger antennas than are available to unlicensed users.
-The HSMM-Pi project makes it possible to run an HSMM or BBHN mesh node on the Raspberry Pi.
+HSMM-Pi is a set of tools designed to easily configure the Raspberry Pi to function as a High-Speed Multimedia (HSMM) wireless mesh node, compatible with Broadband Hamnet (BBHN) and AREDN.
+Mesh networks offer amateur radio operators (hams) the ability to operate high-speed data networks in the frequencies shared with unlicenced users of 802.11 b/g/n networking equipment.
+Hams can operate HSMM or BBHN at higher power with larger antennas than are available to unlicensed users.
+The HSMM-Pi project makes it possible to run an HSMM mesh node on the Raspberry Pi.
 The project has been tested to work on other embedded computing platforms, including the BeagleBone and BeagleBone Black.

 The HSMM-Pi project can used by people not possessing an amateur radio license so long as they are in compliance with the transmission rules set by the FCC or the local regulating body.
 This typically means sticking with the WiFi antenna provided with your WiFi adapter.